Section II. Student Conduct Regulations and Policies

 2. Submission to or rejection of the conduct is used as a basis for academic or employment decisions or evaluations, or permission to participate in an activity; or

-3. The conduct has the purpose or effect of substantially interfering with an individual's academic or work performance, or of creating an intimidating, hostile or offensive environment in which to work or to learn.
+3. The conduct is severe, persistent, or pervasive and has the purpose or effect of substantially interfering with an individual's academic or work performance, or of creating an intimidating, hostile or offensive environment in which to work or to learn.

 Sexual harassment may take many forms-subtle and indirect, or blatant and overt.
 For example,